All Saints' Church, Southampton: 18th century

-By 1791 the medieval church of All Hallows had fallen into disrepair, and an act of Parliament (the All Saints Church, Southampton Act of 1791) was passed with provision to demolish the existing structure and rebuild the parish church, and to purchase land for a church yard.
+By 1791 the medieval church of All Hallows had fallen into disrepair, and an act of Parliament, the All Saints Church, Southampton Act 1791 (31 Geo.
+3. c.
+71), was passed with provision to demolish the existing structure and rebuild the parish church, and to purchase land for a church yard.
 The old building, which the Act described as "very ancient, and in a very decayed and ruinous condition", was demolished that year.
 Work begun on the replacement church, All Saints, in the spring of 1792, with the foundation stone being laid on 3 August that year.
 In addition to replacing the previous building, a number of neighbouring houses were demolished to make way for the new church.

 The building was designed by John Reveley, better known as Willey Reveley, an architect who had been a pupil of Sir William Chambers.
 Reveley complained in 1795 regarding the late payment of his bills, stating that the committee overseeing the construction of the church owed him £1000.
 Writing about Reveley's design for All Saints', Dr Frank Salmon of Cambridge University said "the church in Southampton was probably his most important building" and John Nichols, who authored Reveley's obituary in The Gentleman's Magazine, described it as "his principal work".
 However, in an 1861 history of Hampshire, the building is described as "wholly without interest".
 Nichols related that the finished building was substantially different from Reveley's original intentions, stating: